Your website lays the foundation for your franchise recruitment program.

-Franchise development websites must provide information that your prospective franchise owners want and need, and that goes well beyond the usual “about us” and “contact us” pages.
+Franchise development websites must provide information that your prospective franchise owners want and need, and that goes well beyond the usual “about us” and “contact us” pages (which, by the way, you should also have on your website).
 You want to help prospects research your brand so that they can make an informed decision.
 The more information prospects can obtain on your website, the longer they will stay – and the more they will learn about your brand and whether it’s right for them.
 That means you need to tell them about the industry you work in; answer their big questions – including how much they can earn and what the startup costs are; and let them hear from current happy, successful franchisees so they can picture themselves in that role.

 Here are five pages that we recommend be included on every franchise development website: